mhbeals/scissorsandpaste/Individual MD Entries/1818-12-28_Caledonian Mercury_130.md

 Emigration to AmericaOur paper of Thursday last contained a general view of some of
-                    the most popular publications on the subject of emigration, and we shall now endeavour briefly to make an estimate of the good and evil which is likely to befal those who embark in this hazardous adventure.
+                    the most popular publications on the subject of emigration, and we shall now endeavour briefly to make an estimate of the good and evil which is likely to befall those who embark in this hazardous adventure.
 There is one important fact which we gather from all the accounts of
                     America, whether written for the purpose of praise or censure, namely, that there is a great demand for labour, and that wages are high, and this effect is necessarily produced y the vast space of fertile